History of Ghana: Early European contact and the slave trade

 Forts were built, abandoned, attacked, captured, sold, and exchanged, and many sites were selected at one time or another for fortified positions by contending European nations.

 The Dutch West India Company operated throughout most of the 18th century.
 The British African Company of Merchants, founded in 1750, was the successor to several earlier organizations of this type.
 These enterprises built and manned new installations as the companies pursued their trading activities and defended their respective jurisdictions with varying degrees of government backing.
 There were short-lived ventures by the Swedes and the Prussians.
+These nation-states maintained varying alliances with the colonial powers and each other, which resulted in the 1806 Ashanti-Fante War, as well as an ongoing struggle by the Empire of Ashanti against the British, the four Anglo-Ashanti Wars.
 The Danes remained until 1850, when they withdrew from the Gold Coast.
 The British gained possession of all Dutch coastal forts by the last quarter of the 19th century, thus making them the dominant European power on the Gold Coast.

-In the late 17th century, social changes within the polities of the Gold Coast led to transformations in warfare, and to the shift from being a gold exporting and slave importing economy to being a major local slave exporting economy.
+In the late 17th century, social changes within the politics of the Gold Coast led to transformations in warfare, and to the shift from being a gold exporting and slave importing economy to being a major local slave exporting economy.

 Some scholars have challenged the premise that rulers on the Gold Coast engaged in wars of expansion for the sole purpose of acquiring slaves for the export market.
 For example, the Ashanti waged war mainly to pacify territories that were under Ashanti control, to exact tribute payments from subordinate kingdoms, and to secure access to trade routes—particularly those that connected the interior with the coast.

 The supply of slaves to the Gold Coast was entirely in African hands.
 Most rulers, such as the kings of various Akan states engaged in the slave trade, as well as individual local merchants.
-A good number of the Slaves were also brought from various countries in the region and sold to middle men.

 The demographic impact of the slave trade on West Africa was probably substantially greater than the number actually enslaved because a significant number of Africans perished during wars and bandit attacks or while in captivity awaiting transshipment.
 All nations with an interest in West Africa participated in the slave trade.
 Relations between the Europeans and the local populations were often strained, and distrust led to frequent clashes.
 Disease caused high losses among the Europeans engaged in the slave trade, but the profits realized from the trade continued to attract them.